Storm Drain Marking

 After heavy rains, storm water runs off our lawns, streets and parking lots and into storm drains, picking up these excess substances along the way.
 This can be harmful to aquatic life and persons who play in the local waters.
 Our local water district removes these pollutants from our drinking water, but it's better for us all if these substances rarely reach our waters.

 WEC continues to mark drains throughout Spartanburg County with this important water pollution message.
 Each seal applied designates that anything going down the drain will go directly into the lake or creek nearby.
 We are always searching for subdivisions to mark and watersheds to protect.
-If you are interested, contact the Watershed Ecology Center at (864) 503-5728 or firstname.lastname@example.org.
+If you are interested, email the Watershed Ecology Center or call 864-503-5728.